 The Collective Code Construction Contract (C4.1) is an evolution of the github.com Fork + Pull Model, aimed at providing an optimal collaboration model for free software projects.

 The Flux framework is a family of projects used to build site-customized resource management systems for High Performance Computing (HPC) data centers.
 This document specifies licensing and collaboration guidelines for Flux projects.

-This specification describes the format of communications message broker messages, Version 1, also referred to as CMB1.
+This specification describes the format of Flux messages, Version 1.

 The Flux Resource Model describes the conceptual model used for resources within the Flux framework.

 This specification describes the broker extension modules used to implement Flux services.

 This specification describes how Flux Remote Procedure Call (RPC) is built on top of Flux request and response messages.